jtheiner/LegoBrickClassification/README.md

 - [ ] Fix color change for nested 3d objects
 - [ ] (Re-)train different CNN architectures like VGG-19 and test performance for different settings (number of classes, images per class, training parameters).
 - [ ] Optimize Transfer Learning approach
+- [ ] Build a validation dataset of real world images (label part id and category manually)
-- [ ] Train an AlexNet from scratch
+- [ ] Train an AlexNet from scratch with a limited number of classes

 [1]: https://jacquesmattheij.com/sorting-two-metric-tons-of-lego/